hipe/tmx/doc_test/doc/issues/025-common-paraphernalia-model.md

   • the subject *WILL TYPICALLY* provide a collection of "services" (methods) for an implementing "particular paraphernalia" to draw on in its implementation.

+## notes

+### :#note-1

+we are hacking the parse of the assignment operator because to do it correctly with regex is difficult..